mlchrln2/SMASH-HASH/README.md

 Smash-Hash: Image Recommendation Network
 ================================================
 A two part neural network that first captions an image and then uses the caption embeddings to recommend similar images on a graph.
-This project is still in development and needs minor improvements to the captioning network and reformulation of the Graphical Convolution Network.
+This project is still in development and needs minor improvements to the captioning network and a reformulation of the Graphical Convolution Network.

 Dependencies:
 ------------